-• A diagnostic sensitivity is only 44% [9], particularly in the early phase (<20 weeks) of the syndrome.
+• a diagnostic sensitivity is 44% [9], particularly in the early phase (<20 w).

 • The scintigraphic abnormalities were reported in up to 60% of RSD patients and may be useful in arriving at the diagnosis of RSD, as well as in predicting which patients are likely to respond to systemic steroid therapy [10].